-After sitting in on my first meeting at a marketing agency, I walked out of the conference room with my notebook page crowded with unfamiliar acronyms to look up.
+Over a decade ago, I was sitting in on my first meeting at a marketing agency, I walked out of the conference room with my notebook page crowded with unfamiliar acronyms.
 This experience reinforced the idea that in marketing language, less is more.
 From tweets to infographics, we’re constantly evolving our methods of communication to get to the point more quickly.
 Of course, it makes sense that acronyms are integrated into everyday marketing conversation and that new ones are coined all the time.

 We’ve made it simple by compiling an acronym cheat-sheet containing all of the marketing acronyms we use on a daily basis: